 2. System design:

-Here, we’ve covered some common Amazon interview Software Development Manager questions.
+Cracking the Engineering Manager interview at Amazon starts with knowing the type of questions to expect at the interview.
+In this section, we’ve covered some common Amazon interview Software Development Manager questions.
 We’ve divided them into leadership questions and system design questions.

 Amazon Leadership Software Development Manager (SDM) Interview Questions: